 All supplements that I took were muscle-tested first.
 Additional supplements that I found helpful were: Cell food, IP-6 with Inositol, My Community by host defense containing 17 different species of mushrooms, Vitamin D3, and probiotics.

-People have cured themselves of many types of cancer using non-toxic, natural methods.
+People have cured themselves of many types of cancer using non-toxic, methods and also using a combination of western and holistic therapies.
 When you eat life-sustaining nutrition and live a healthy lifestyle, you can stay healthy.
 Organic foods are more expensive but they taste better and are better for you.
 When you eat organic foods, drink pure water, exercise, rest, reduce your stress level and live in a positive environment then you will thrive.
 The key is to remove toxins from your body, mind, emotions and your home.
 Cancer is not a death sentence.
 It is a wake up call to radically change your diet and lifestyle.
 When you live your life out of balance there are consequences.
 To recover you must heal on all levels, physically, mentally, emotionally and spiritually.
 You must remove all toxins from your life including toxic people, toxic places, toxic jobs, toxic thoughts and beliefs.
 The body can heal itself, by itself.
 Sometimes your body needs some extra support.
 Surround yourself with loving people.
 Remember, it is your journey and you have to do what is best for you.
 Listen and trust your heart and intuition.
 Pray and have others pray for you.
 Let food be your medicine and use treatments that do no harm.
 Blessings to you on your healing journey.

 In Love and Gratitude, Nancy